-Knowledge tests are held according to demand at Customer Service Centre between the hours of 9.00am and 12.00m.
-Applicants who fail to keep a test appointment or who arrive late will not be permitted to sit the test, the test fee will not be refunded and it will be treated as a failure.
+Knowledge tests are held according to demand at the Town Hall by appointment only during licensing opening hours.
+Applicants who fail to keep a test appointment or who arrive late will not be permitted to sit the test, the test fee may not be refunded.